DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 >
 > Do not zoom pages while testing.
 Tests may be unstable if the page is zoomed in or out.

-During a test, TestCafe suppresses native dialogs so they don't block the page.
+During a test, TestCafe suppresses native dialogs, so they don't block the page.
 Learn how to handle native dialogs [here](../../documentation/guides/basic-guides/interact-with-the-page.md#handle-native-dialogs).

 If a browser stops responding while it executes tests, TestCafe restarts the browser and reruns the current test in a new browser instance.
 If the same problem occurs with this test two more times, the test run finishes and an error is thrown.